 The Concert Band and Jazz Band, both auditioned groups, perform on and off campus in concert and for special events.
 All ensembles offer academic credit for participants.

-The Visual Arts program offers students the opportunity to express themselves creatively through painting and drawing, glassblowing, ceramics, sculpture, photography, print making, computer graphics and digital media.
+The Visual Arts program offers students the opportunity to express themselves creatively through painting and drawing, glassblowing, ceramics, sculpture, photography, print making, computer graphics and digital arts.

 The purpose of Intramural Sports and Recreation at Georgia Southwestern is to offer a wide variety of activities either organized or self-directed activities so that all members of the University community have an opportunity to participate.
 University Recreational Services provide the University community the outlet to physical well being through physical activity.
 Intramural team sports offerings include Flag Football, Soccer, Indoor Soccer, Ultimate Frisbee, Basketball, Kickball, Racquetball, and Volleyball.
 Numerous individual and dual sports such as Tennis, Golf, Disc Golf, Rock-Climbing wall and Billiards are also made available throughout the year.
 There are also employment opportunities available through our office.